NVIDIA/MegaMolBART/QUICKSTART.md

 bash -c $RUN_SCRIPT
 ```

 NOTE: To make it more convenient, a basic shell script can be found [here](./examples/chem/shell/megamolbart_pretrain_quick.sh).
-This script is strictly available for experimental purposes.
 The shell script is most suitable for beginners or for quick feature testing.
-It's not meant for extensive customization across several platforms.
+It's not meant for extensive customization across multiple platforms.

-## SLURM Jobs
+### SLURM Jobs

 A SLURM script for training on a cluster looks very similar to the above training script.
+The `SBATCH` commands must be configured as appropriate for the cluster on which the job will be executed.

 ```bash
 #!/bin/bash